jsa3qy/PoemPuzzles/README.md

 `./run_frontend.sh` to run the backend!

-if you get a bunch of errors try running `npm install` and then the run_frontend.sh script again
+if you get a bunch of errors (like Error: Cannot find module '@csstools/normalize.css') try running `npm install` and then the run_frontend.sh script again

-  To run frontend, run `npm start` from the frontend directory
+  To run frontend, run `npm start` from the frontend directory (`puzzle-frontend`)

 SOME ERRORS YOU MIGHT SEE:
 - if you're getting an error that your port is already in use that you're trying to run the back end on: